babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7.md

 - docs.js
 ---

 Babel 7 is out!
-This document aims to help people with upgrading Babel.
+Refer users this document when upgrading to Babel 7.

+Because not every breaking change will affect every project, we've sorted the sections by the likelihood of a change breaking tests when upgrading.

 TODO: Check here for the full changelog.